MidCentral DHB is led by an Organisational Leadership Team.

 Gabrielle has held numerous leadership roles while working at Palmerston North Hospital.
 Prior to her appointment, she was the Professional Advisor, Physiotherapy and Coordinator Child Development Service.

 Gabrielle is committed to supporting Allied Health at MidCentral Health.
 She believes in the contribution her Allied Health, Scientific and Technical staff make to the lives of those in the MidCentral District community.

-Scott took up the role of General Manager, Enable New Zealand in November 2013.
-For the five years prior, he was Operations Manager at Enable New Zealand and was instrumental in developing and improving procurement and supply chain activities within the health and disability sector.
+Scott took up the role of Operations Executive in April 2019.
+Prior to this, he was General Manager, Enable New Zealand - a role he has held since November 2013.
+Scott's involvement with Enable New Zealand began in 2008 when he was the Operations Manager and instrumental in developing and improving procurement and supply chain activities within the health and disability sector.